 Constantinople Greeks in commercial, cultural, and political roles

 Having historically constituted a major part of the city’s cosmopolitan nature from prior to the Byzantine and throughout the Ottoman eras, Constantinople Greeks served in noteworthy commercial, cultural, and political roles.

 These included Phanariot elite serving as Princes to Wallachia and Moldovia, many architects trained in Western European construction styles, and many middle-class shop owners in the Pera neighborhood.
 Especially prominent were French-style patisseries where many Istanbul Greeks had trained in France.

-When coupled with all of the ethnic groups largely commingling (there were very few enclaves where there was solely one community) in an integrated fashion.
-The large Franco-Levantine, Judeo-Spanyol, Armenian and other populations were often
+When coupled with all of the ethnic groups, there was much commingling (there were very few enclaves where there was solely one community) in an integrated fashion.
+The large Franco-Levantine, Judeo-Spanyol, Armenian, and other populations were often

 coworkers, schoolmates, and neighbors.
 This results in much of both the European and Asian sides of the city having a unique European flair to the buildings and types of shops and store fronts.

 This European cosmopolitanism then is echoed in the language of the Istanbul Greek community.